Why Go Solar in California

 If you live in California and have been wondering if switching to clean, renewable solar energy is right for you, you’ve come to the right place.
 We answer all of your questions and help you decide if solar panels are right for you.

-First, let’s break down all the reasons going solar in California is well worth the investment, and how you can save money by installing solar panels in California.
+First, let’s break down all the reasons going solar is well worth the investment, and how you can save money by installing solar panels in California.

 Are Solar Panels Worth It in California?